Fool's errand

 Hammer and Nails (1977) by Hans Godo Frabel.
 A "glass hammer" is a highly impractical object which an apprentice might be sent to fetch as part of a fool's errand.

-A fool's errand prank is a type of practical joke where a newcomer to a group, typically in a workplace context, is given an impossible or nonsensical task by older or more experienced members of the group.
+A fool's errand is a type of practical joke where a newcomer to a group, typically in a workplace context, is given an impossible or nonsensical task by older or more experienced members of the group.
 More generally, a fool's errand is a task almost certain to fail.

 Many such errands require the victim to travel some distance and request an impossible object by name; the prank will be widely known within the peer group as an in-joke, and the person they ask for the object will play along, often by sending the victim on to make the same request elsewhere.

 The errand is an example of a hazing ritual through which a newcomer gains acceptance into a group.
 The prank's recurrence and similarity in different cultures reflect an exploitation of a universal psychological adaptation for communication under information asymmetry, used by experts to assert a dominance hierarchy.